Ban meets Myanmar officials, says concerned about Rohingya minority

 The Rohingya are facing a healthcare crisis since the government ordered Médecins Sans Frontières (MSF) out of Rakhine in February after the medical charity said it had treated people it believed were victims of sectarian violence.

 The government denied an attack had taken place and accused MSF, a key provider of medical services to the minority, of being biased.
-Although the government says MSF will be allowed to return, the group says it has not been able to return to full operations.
+Although the government says MSF will be allowed to return, the group says it has not yet been able to resume any independent operations.

+"We have not received the final formal authorisation to do so at this time, despite assurances, and would strongly encourage the authorities to provide this in the very near future," said Reshma Adatia, an MSF operations adviser for Myanmar in Amsterdam.

 Travel in many areas of the state is tightly restricted, requiring permission from government ministries.